-During the year the Authority experienced unexpected challenges relating to a hitherto safe construction and concrete method in three of our maintained schools within the Borough.
+During 2023/24 the Authority experienced unexpected challenges relating to a hitherto safe construction and concrete method in three of our maintained schools within the Borough.
 This has resulted in an urgent need to provide alternative accommodation to ensure the continuity of education provision and pupil safety.
-The Authority is arranging structural tests to understand the extent of the issue and we remain in dialogue with the Department for Education to develop a long-term solution, which is likely to require government support should the solution involve the need for significant remediation works or indeed a full rebuild of the affected schools.
+The Authority has undertook structural tests to understand the extent of the issue and implemented interim arrangements and remain in dialogue with the Department for Education to develop a long-term solution, which is likely to require government support should the solution involve the need for significant remediation works or indeed a full rebuild of the affected schools.